-California’s K-12 Spending Exceeds $20,000 Per Pupil - California Political Review
+California’s K-12 spending exceeds $20,000 per pupil - California Political Review

 Turning from historical data, which is three years behind, Governor Newsom’s 2020-21 budget claims “K-12 Education Spending per Pupil” will be $17,964.
 This is based on “ongoing per-pupil expenditures of Prop.
 98 funds of $12,600 in 2020-21,” as well as additional per-pupil expenditures of $5,364 from other sources.

-Not explicit in the Governor’s Budget Report on K-12 Education, but impossible to refute if the inputs they’re providing on pages 68-69 are correct, is that California’s taxpayers will be spending a total of $119.8 billion on the 6.7 million K-12 students.
-And it is reasonable to assume this does not include the CalSTRS contribution from the state.
-It is also reasonable to assume this doesn’t include capital spending.
-How much is that?
+Not explicit in the Governor’s Budget Report on K-12 Education, but impossible to refute if the inputs they’re providing on pages 68-69 are correct, is that California’s taxpayers will be spending a total of $119.8 billion on K-12 6.7 million K-12 students.
+And it is reasonable to assume that this does not include the CalSTRS contribution from the state.
+It is also reasonable to assume it doesn’t include capital spending.

-If you hired an absolutely first rate teacher at the very competitive rate of $150,000 per year in pay and benefits, for a ten month school year you would still have $15,000 per month for other expenses.
-Isn’t that enough to rent a classroom, buy books, and share costs for a few administrative staff?

 The best compiled information on capital spending, at least via bond financings, can be found on Ballotpedia’s “School Bond Elections in California” page, which reports on local and state school bond elections.
 According to their data, over the decade from 2010 through 2019, $76.7 billion in local school bonds were approved by voters, along with the $9.0 billion Prop.
 51, approved by voters statewide in 2016.
 And then there are the older bonds, still outstanding.
 According to Ballotpedia, “from 1996 to 2006, California voters approved about $109 billion in school construction bonds at the state and local level.”